mother-of-all-self-hosting/mash-playbook/docs/services/mosquitto.md

 ## Usage

 After installation, you can use `just run-tags mosquitto-add-user --extra-vars=username=<username> --extra-vars=password=<password>` to create a user.
 For the setting to take effect, you must restart the container.
-To do that you can use `just restart-group mosquitto`.
+To do that you can use `just start-group mosquitto`.

 You can then start to send and subscribe to MQTT topics.
 Use port 1883 and the servers IP or any domain you configured to point at this server.